irods/irods_capability_indexing/README.md

 # Motivation
 The iRODS indexing capability provides a policy framework around both full text and metadata indexing for the purposes of enhanced data discovery.
-Logical collections are annotated with metadata which indicates that any data objects or nested collecitons of data object should be indexed given a particular indexing technology, index type and index name.
+Logical collections are annotated with metadata which indicates that any data objects or nested collections of data object should be indexed given a particular indexing technology, index type and index name.

 # Configuration
 ### Collection Metadata